ppy/osu-wiki/wiki/Internet_Relay_Chat/en.md

 ### What is this voice status that I have?
 I also see some people having it.
 Users with *voice status* are also connected using an IRC client, except for chat moderators who always have *operator (+o)* status regardless of what client they use.

-Users who does not have any status are connected using the game client.
+Users who do not have any status are connected using the game client.